-The Department of State warns U.S. citizens to defer all non-essential travel to Pakistan.
-This Travel Warning replaces the Travel Warning dated August 8, 2014, to remind U.S. citizens of ongoing security concerns in Pakistan.
+The Department of State warns U.S. citizens against all non-essential travel to Pakistan.
+This Travel Warning replaces the Travel Warning dated February 24, 2015, to remind U.S. citizens of ongoing security concerns in Pakistan.

 The U.S. Embassy in Islamabad and the U.S. Consulate General in Karachi continue to provide consular services for all U.S. citizens in Pakistan.
-The U.S. Consulate General in Peshawar no longer offers consular services and the U.S. Consulate General in Lahore remains temporarily closed for public services.
+The U.S. Consulate General in Peshawar no longer offers consular services, and consular services at the U.S. Consulate General in Lahore remain temporarily suspended.

-The presence of several foreign and indigenous terrorist groups poses a danger to U.S. citizens throughout Pakistan.
+The presence of several foreign and indigenous terrorist groups continues to pose a danger to U.S. citizens throughout Pakistan.
 Across the country, terrorist attacks frequently occur against civilian, government, and foreign targets.
-Attacks have included armed assaults on heavily guarded sites, including Pakistani military installations and airports.
+Attacks range from targeted killings and kidnappings, to armed assaults against heavily guarded facilities, including Pakistani military installations and airports.
 The Government of Pakistan maintains heightened security measures, particularly in the major cities, and these measures may vary from day to day.
 Threat reporting indicates terrorist groups continue to seek opportunities to attack locations where U.S. citizens and Westerners are known to congregate or visit.
 Terrorists and criminal groups regularly resort to kidnapping for ransom.

+Sectarian violence occurs countrywide.
+On May 13, 2015, gunmen attacked a bus traveling in Karachi, killing more than 40 of the passengers.
+Most of the victims were members of the Ismaili Shia Muslim minority community.
 Members of minority communities have been victims of targeted killings and accusations of blasphemy, a crime that carries the death penalty in Pakistan.
-Places of worship have frequently been targeted for attack by terrorists.
+Places of worship of various faiths have frequently been targeted for attack by terrorists.
 U.S. government personnel are prohibited from attending services at places of worship in Karachi, Lahore, and Peshawar, and outside of the diplomatic enclave in Islamabad without prior approval.
 Foreign nationals, including U.S. citizens, on valid missionary visas have encountered increased scrutiny from local authorities since early 2011.

 TRAVEL RESTRICTIONS FOR GOVERNMENT PERSONNEL

-U.S. officials in Islamabad are instructed to limit the frequency of travel and minimize the duration of trips to public markets, restaurants, and other locations.
-Official visitors are not authorized to stay overnight in local hotels.
-Depending on ongoing security assessments, the U.S. Mission sometimes places areas such as hotels, markets, and restaurants off-limits to official personnel.
-U.S. officials are not authorized to use public transportation.
+U.S. personnel in Pakistan who are under Chief of Mission (COM) authority are instructed to vary travel routes and timing, even for routine trips.
+They are also instructed to minimize the duration of trips to public markets, restaurants, and other locations, as well as to minimize the number of U.S. personnel congregating in any one location at any one time.
+Personnel and visitors under COM authority are not allowed to use public transportation in Pakistan and are not authorized to stay overnight in hotels in Pakistan.
+Depending on ongoing security assessments, the U.S. Mission sometimes places public areas such as hotels, markets, restaurants, and Pakistan government offices off-limits to official personnel.

 Access to many areas of Pakistan, including the Federally Administered Tribal Areas (FATA) along the Afghan border, the Swat Valley in Khyber Pakhtunkhwa Province, and the area adjacent to the Line of Control (LOC) in the disputed territory of Kashmir, is restricted by local government authorities for non-Pakistanis.
 Travel to any restricted region requires official permission from the Government of Pakistan.
 Failure to obtain such permission in advance can result in arrest and detention by Pakistani authorities.
 Due to security concerns, the U.S. government currently allows only essential travel within the FATA by U.S. officials.
 Travel to much of Khyber Pakhtunkhwa Province and Balochistan is also restricted.